Vectors

 #(x1 x2 … xn) ; n-element vector

-The basic actions with vectors
+The main operations with vectors

 The vector can be created by means of function